Upcoming Events at the Arboretum

 Lenna Frances Keefer, Artist and Facilitator

-These dates are the summer themed workshop session, in an on-going series of seasonal workshops for children's art instruction that will allow your child to produce their own botanical journals they'll treasure for their lifetime.
-The Tuesday through Thursday, June sessions will focus on summer season plants, shrubs and trees found within the arboretum.
-Interdisciplinary historical plant lore, Native American plant culture, and basic science skills alongside botanical drawing techniques.
-Your child will also learn tree identification.
+These dates are for the spring-themed workshop in an ongoing series of seasonal workshops for children's art instruction that will allow kids to produce their own botanical journals they'll treasure for their lifetime.
+The Tuesday through Thursday sessions will focus on spring season woodland wildflowers found within the arboretum, teaching plant identification, interdisciplinary historical plant lore, Native American plant culture, and basic science skills alongside botanical drawing technique.
 Journal work begins with rubbings and tracings, and then moves into sketching subjects.
-Workshop members will feel they're becoming young 'John Clayton botanical explorers,' and will use their pencils to document their findings as did the famous eighteenth-century botanical explorer and illustrator.
-This workshop will continue next into a fall session for children who can continue their journals in October with a leaves, nuts and seeds botanical journal section, and then continue with a winter workshop that will focus on the arboretum's bare woody shrubs and tree brances, and evergreens.
+Workshop members will feel they're becoming young "John Clayton botanical explorers," and will use their pencils to document their findings as did the famous eighteenth-century botanical explorer and illustrator.
+This workshop will continue next into the summer session for children that will focus on the arboretum's trees and their unique leaf, bark, woody branch, and canopy formations.
 Hurry to register your child.
-Space is limited to 10 children, ages seven to twelve.
+Space is limited to 10 children, ages seven to fourteen, each session time.
 Parents are welcome to stay with their children during workshop sessions.

 Interested in seeing what's coming up next?
 Please check our calendar of events.